What You Need to Know to Secure Your Data

 Google Apps administrators can use Gmail’s Content Compliance and DLP features to scan content after it has already left the sender’s inbox and assign appropriate actions.
 You can use these rules to, for instance, reject a message that contains a certain keyword.

 This feature works by routing email through Google’s servers, where it is decrypted, scanned by the content compliance engine, and then acted upon before being re-encrypted and sent to recipients.
-By necessity, this means that content is not encrypted end-to-end, and that Google can access unencrypted content.
+By necessity, this means that content is not encrypted on the client-side, and that Google can access unencrypted content.

-To ensure end-to-end encryption, DLP must be pushed to the client side, where content can be scanned and acted upon before it hits the cloud.
+To ensure that no third-party has access to unencrypted content, DLP must be pushed to the client side, where content can be scanned and acted upon before it hits the cloud.
 Virtru offers client-side DLP capabilities for organizations looking to ensure that sensitive info never leaves their devices unencrypted.
 Virtru DLP scans content before it ever leaves the sender’s inbox, keeping your most valuable data from ever hitting the cloud unprotected.

 Virtru DLP adds some additional protections that Gmail DLP also provides, including the ability to: